jellevos/jellevos.github.io/_pages/about.md

 ---

 My research focuses on secure **multi-party computation** protocols using **homomorphic encryption**.
 I am specifically interested in **lattice-based cryptography**.
 I aim to apply these techniques to **cyber threat intelligence**, where classical solutions fall short due to the sensitive nature of data.

+I am currently working at the [cyber security group](https://www.tudelft.nl/cybersecurity/) of the Delft University of Technology in the faculty of [EEMCS](https://www.tudelft.nl/en/eemcs/).